 Be curious!
 In addition to quantitative and writing skills, our most successful RAs are intellectually curious and take advantage of our rich environment to learn from the experts.
 Use your cover letter wisely!
 Some ideas:

 - Why do you want to work at a think tank?
 At Brookings?
 In Economic Studies?

 - Tell us about your thesis or another economics research project you’ve done.

 - What economic policy topics are you interested in studying, and why?
 You don’t have to have a preferred topic, but if you’re passionate about tax policy or labor economics, this is your chance to tell us.

 The work you’ll do here is detail oriented—show us that you pay attention to the details.
-For example, lots of people get our name wrong—we’re the Brookings Institution, not “institute”.
+For example, lots of people get our name wrong—we’re the Brookings Institution, not “institute.”
 Take time to proofread carefully, or better yet, ask someone else to proofread for you.
 If selected for a phone interview, do your homework.
 Look around the website and investigate our research.
 Be familiar with the work of the Center or scholar you’ll be talking to.

 “Working at Brookings gave me the opportunity to apply technical research and analytical skills to a broad array of pressing policy issues that affect economic mobility and income inequality in the United States.
 I was able to meaningfully contribute to and author published research projects with the flexibility to pursue my own research interests, take academic coursework, and learn from the brilliant mentorship of some of the country’s brightest and esteemed intellectual leaders.”

 At Brookings: RA with the Center on Children and Families, 2016-2018

 After Brookings: Ph.D. candidate in Public Policy at Harvard University